mmgen/mmgen-wallet/README.md

 > MMGen gives you four ways to access your Bitcoins:

->> 1) with a wallet encrypted using the crack-resistant scrypt hash function
+>> 1) with a wallet encrypted with AES256 using the crack-resistant scrypt
->> + AES256.
-The wallet's password and hash strength can be changed.
+>> function to hash the password.
+The wallet's password and hash
+>> strength can be changed.

 >> 2) from a one-line seed file (unencrypted);